sAndreotti/PatterMatchingAlgorithms/Karp-Rabin/Karp-Rabin.md

 ```

 ## Time
-The average time is O(n+m), where n is equal to the lenght of the text and m is equal to the lenght of the pattern
+The average time is O(n+m) and the worst time in O(n*m), where n is equal to the lenght of the text and m is equal to the lenght of the pattern